Rooma

 Rooma is a satellite town situated about 20 kilometres east of Kanpur, India and a major industrial and institutional centre on Kanpur–Allahabad Highway of National Highway 19.
-Its one of the major towns enlisted in Kanpur metropolitan area.
+It is one of the major towns enlisted in Kanpur metropolitan area.

 Economy

 There are many industries situated in the U.P.S.I.D.C. developing area.
 Many automotive showrooms are located on NH-2 National Highway 19.
-TECHNO INDIA is Service centre of Makita and Bosch power tools.
 Rooma has immense potential to be developed as major industrial city in Uttar Pradesh as the Eastern Dedicated Freight Corridor passes from here and Rooma has its own railway station on the corridor.